marlonivo/etc/README.md

 Place the domains in `C:\Windows\System32\drivers\etc\hosts`.

 #### Android :
-1. Install `adb`:
+1. Activate `USB debugging` and `Rooted debugging` on your phone
+2. Install `adb`, on your computer:

    ```
    sudo pacman -S adb
    ```
-2. Plug phone into your computer.
+3. Plug phone into computer.
-3. Run the following commands:
+4. Run these commands:
    ```
    adb root
    adb remount
    adb push /etc/hosts /system/etc
    ```

-#### iPhone (irreversible workaround):
+#### iPhone (irreversible):
 1. Go to `Settings > Screen Time > Communication Security`
-2. Turn on filters for sensitive content and enter a password blindly.
+2. Turn on `filters for sensitive content` and enter a password blindly.
-3. This is a pretty good blocklist, you dont need to worry to stumple upon porn related content.
+3. This can be changed unless you call the apple's service center.

 ### 🟦 License: MIT